 Why start a fruit garden?
 Is it worth the time and effort?
-Well, if you’ve never tasted garden-fresh fruit (unfortunately, very few people have!), you will be blown away by the sweet, unique and vibrant textures.
+Well, if you’ve never tasted garden-fresh fruit (unfortunately, very few people have!), you will be blown away by the sweet, unique, and vibrant textures.
 There’s nothing quite comparable to fresh fruits, especially if you grow them yourself.
 Not only this, but it’s been proven that gardening boosts your overall health and happiness.

 Proper, high-quality gardening tools make the task a lot less strenuous.
-For your first fruit garden, only go for tools needed for your gardening requirements.
+For your first fruit garden, only go for the tools needed for your gardening requirements.
 It’s easy to get carried away and think that you’ll need every piece of equipment out there, but here are a few key essentials you’ll need to get started:

 - Trowel: used for digging small holes and weeding.